hed-standard/hed-specification/hedspec/HEDspecification.md

   <tr>
    <td><strong>Short form: </strong>
 <p>
-<em>(Event-context, <span style="text-decoration:underline;">other-tags</span>)</em>
+<em>(Event-context, other-tags)</em>
    </td>
    <td rowspan="2" >An event can have at most one <em>Event-context</em> tag group.
 <p>
-HED-compliant analysis tools should insert the annotations describing each temporally scoped event into the <em>Event-context</em> tag group of the events within its temporal scope during final assembly before analysis of the event.
+HED-compliant analysis tools should insert the annotations describing each temporally scoped event into the <em></em>Event-context</em> tag group of the events within its temporal scope during final assembly before analysis of the event.
 <p>
 Other task-event relationships may be inserted as tags within the <em>Event-context</em> tag group either at annotation time or analysis time.
    </td>